 During the journey, a fellow passenger’s behaviour became increasingly erratic and he appeared agitated.
 The train staff found a soft drink bottle that smelt of spirits near his seat.
 The passenger was told it was unlawful to drink his own alcohol and he would have to leave the train.
 He refused, so the train staff decided to remove him from the train at the next stop and called police for assistance.

 Three train staff physically removed the passenger from the train.
-Once on the platform, he was restrained face-down by two of the staff and was heard to say “I can’t breathe properly.”
-After being restrained for about 10 minutes, he started “huffing and puffing” then became unconscious and unresponsive so the train staff placed him in the recovery position and called the police.
+Once on the platform, he was restrained face-down by two of the staff and was heard to say, “I can’t breathe properly.”
+After being restrained for about 10 minutes, he started “huffing and puffing” then became unconscious and unresponsive so the train staff placed him in the recovery position and called the ambulance.

 Recalling the experience, Dr Gilhooly said, “no one was doing anything.
 Everyone was just standing around and watching, so I thought as a fellow human being and medical student with the skills and experience, I needed to assist the police”.